phil-mansfield/symphony/docs/source/symlib_documentation.rst

     Reads the subhalo data for a single host halo.
 Two arrays are returned.

-    The first return value is a 2D :data:`symlib.SUBHALO_DTYPE` array representing the time-dependent behavior of each subhalo (e.g. postions).
+    The first return value is a 2D :data:`symlib.SUBHALO_DTYPE` array representing the time-dependent behavior of each subhalo (e.g. positions).
 The array first indexes over subhaloes in order of their peak :math:`M_{\rm vir}` value and then indexes over snapshots from first to last.
 The host halo is at the first index.
 The second argument is a 1D :data:`symlib.SUBHALO_DTYPE` array which represents time-independent information about each subhalo (e.g. merger time).
 It has the same ordering as the first index of the :data:`symlib.SUBHALO_DTYPE` array.

     Subhalos are determined by the Rockstar halo finder and consistent-trees merger tree code.
-All objects which have ever been within :math:`R_{\rm vir,host}` of the host halo are included, meaning that disrupted, merged, and "splashback" subhalos are included.
+All objects that have ever been within :math:`R_{\rm vir,host}` of the host halo are included, meaning that disrupted, merged, and "splashback" subhalos are included.

     The output arrays use Rockstar's unit conventions by default: all masses, positions, and distances have :math:`h_{100}`-scalings: masses have units of :math:`h^{-1}M_\odot`, positions comoving :math:`h^{-1}{\rm Mpc}`, and radii comoving :math:`h^{-1}{\rm kpc}`.
 Positions are centered on the zero-point of the box.
-Almost all users will want to call ``symlib.set_units_halos`` on the returned :data:`symlib.SUBHALO_DTYPE` array to convert to more convenient conventions.
+Almost all users will want to call ``symlib.set_units_halos`` on the returned :data:`symlib.SUBHALO_DTYPE` array to convert to more convenient units.

     :param dict params: Simulation parameters, as returned by :func:`symlib.simulation_parameters`
     :param str sim_dir: The directory of the target host halo.